ironArray/Caterva2/doc/tutorials/web-client.md

 (Using-the-Web-client)=
 # Using the Web client

 Caterva2 subscribers also offer a way to browse roots and datasets without a dedicated client program.
 At the HTTP root of a subscriber, you may find a Web client that provides some basic functionality.
+This client is a work in progress, and it will be improved in future versions.

+## Browsing datasets

-Make sure that test Caterva2 services are running (see [](Launching-Caterva2-services)) and point your Web browser to <http://localhost:8002/>.
+First, make sure that test Caterva2 services are running (see [](Launching-Caterva2-services)) and point your Web browser to <http://localhost:8002/>.
 You shall see a list of roots known to the subscriber, which only includes `foo` in our case:

 <!-- For image options, see # (https://myst-parser.readthedocs.io/en/latest/syntax/images_and_figures.html)
 -->